-During our inspection we went to the service's office and spoke with the registered manager and two care support staff.
-We looked at three care records and three staff records; we also looked at various documents relating to the management of the service.
-After the inspection visit, we spoke to eight relatives of people who used the service.
+During our inspection we went to the service's office and spoke with the registered manager and four care staff.
+We looked at four care records and three staff records; we also looked at various documents relating to the management of the service.
+After the inspection visit, we spoke to eight relatives and three people who used the service.